nisanthc/binance-strategy/README.md

    4. Run the below jar file in another command prompt to place a strategy order.
 Added argument parser to get the input from                 command line

-      Check the command line arguments:
+      Check the command line arguments and its descriptions:

           java -jar binance-strategy\target\binance-strategy.jar
             Missing required options: a, m